Updated on October 12, 2016

 A) You obtain the forms from the insurance coordinator at your school department or on the forms section of this website.
 Be sure to submit the required documents outlined on the form with your application

-If you wish to change from life insurance only to life and health coverage, you must apply within 60 days of a qualifying event or wait until the GIC's next Annual Enrollment, unless you involuntarily lose coverage elsewhere.
+If you wish to change from life insurance only to life and health coverage, you must apply within 60 days of a qualifying event or wait until the GIC's next Annual Enrollment.

 Q) How do I change my life insurance beneficiary?

 A) You may change beneficiaries at any time by completing a Beneficiary Designation (Form 319 for one to three beneficiaries; G-500 for four or more beneficiaries or special designations, such as an estate and trusts).
 Call the GIC at 617.727.2310 Ext.
 1 for the form.

 Q) My municipality is joining the GIC.
 What happens to my coverage?

 A) You will continue to be eligible for GIC health insurance and will now be eligible for all GIC health plan options.
 You must enroll in health coverage during the designated open enrollment period.
 Municipalities are not eligible for GIC life insurance.
 You will lose this coverage, but may be able to pick it up through the municipality.
 Some municipalities participate in the GIC's Retiree Dental plan, see the Retiree Dental section for details.

 Other Questions?
 Call the GIC's RMT Unit at 617.727.2310 extension 7064